FACK1/Carsdb/README.md

 # Site design
 # Architecture
 - Front-End :
   we put the files in public folder:
   - index.html for HTML code for element .
   - index.css for CSS code for style element .
   - dom.js for conect html element with javascript .
   - index.js for function to add   " pure function ".

-- Back-End
+- Back-End:
   we put the files in src folder:
   - server.js .
   - router.js .
   - cars.js for make  array of cars .